Here is How You Get Fully Custody of Your Children in California

 There is a significant difference between the two and in this article we will discuss how parents can and should obtain it.

 Our family law firm has offices in Los Angeles, Orange County and San Diego.
-We are available for an affordable strategy session to discuss your specific situation and provide you with legal advice.
+We are available for an affordable strategy session to discuss your situation and provide legal advice.

 A parent requesting full custody in California must have persuasive evidence